-To ensure that your GPA is recalculated, you should inform the Records and Registration Office of the retake and request that the GPA be recomputed.
+To ensure that your GPA is recalculated, you should inform the Registrar's Office of the retake and request that the GPA be recomputed.
 Notations of P, I, NC, W, and audit are not used in computation of the grade point average.
-Retakes of courses for which you previously received non-passing grades, or grades lower than required by your program, can be funded by financial aid; however, retakes of courses for which you previously received a passing or required grade cannot be funded.
+Retakes of courses for which you previously received nonpassing grades, or grades lower than required by your program, can be funded by financial aid; however, retakes of courses for which you previously received a passing or required grade cannot be funded.